nayamoss/lilium/README.md

 Use this template repository to get started with your own digital garden.

-**I wrote a tutorial explaining how to set it up: [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)**
+**Find the original here: [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)**